If ever a remark drove Lestrade up the wall, it was no followed by comment.

 "I don't know.
 They sent me home, but Hayley's there and right now I can't…" He trailed off.
 "Not yet.
 Um.
 I have to go back in and make a statement…"

 "Not today.
 You're in no fit condition to give any kind of accurate statement.
 I'll sign anything I need to saying so.
 You're in shock."

 "You bloody well are.
 Now shut up and drink your coffee."

 Lestrade had barely taken a sip, however, before he made a brief, choking sound; John glanced over and saw that he was laughing.
 All of John's medical instincts rose up against that laugh.

-"Oh, hell, John.
+"Oh, Christ, John.
 This is the second person who's committed suicide on my watch…"

 John gritted his teeth, but only for a second.
 It had never before occurred to him, in all the days and nights of feeling that he was to blame for Sherlock's suicide, that Lestrade felt the same way.
 "And neither of those suicides were your fault."

 "Right.
 Okay.
 Do you think you could tell that to Dawson for me?"